“Look at the first day, and not the worst day.”

 “He gave me a second chance and I truly believe people are worth second chances.
 If we didn’t give second chances to people in recovery, we’d be much worse off.
 He instilled that in me and it continues in my life today.”

 Thank you for taking the time out to read this post.
 If you’ve found value here and think it would benefit others, please share it and or leave a comment.
 To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
-Lastly, follow me on Twitter at @BWArePowerful, and the Big Words Blog Site Facebook page.
+Lastly, follow me on Twitter at @BWArePowerful, on Instagram at @anwaryusef76, and at the Big Words Blog Site Facebook page.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.